hump-coder/ha-relay-controller/README.md

 # ha-relay-controller

-This repository contains a PlatformIO project for a LoRa based pump control system using Heltec WiFi LoRa 32 V3 boards.
+A PlatformIO project for a LoRa based pump control system using Heltec WiFi LoRa 32 V3 boards.
 Two identical devices communicate over LoRa and can operate in one of two roles controlled by the `isController` flag in `pump-controller/src/main.cpp`.

 - **Controller mode** (`isController = true`): connects to WiFi and MQTT, sends `ON`/`OFF` messages and processes acknowledgements.
 - **Receiver mode** (`isController = false`): listens for LoRa commands and toggles a relay.
 WiFi is disabled by default.